Since 2003 we have led the conversation on governance and scrutiny in local authorities.

 - Reviewing your constitution.
 A more technical review of your constitution is one of those important jobs that often get postponed because nobody at a senior level quite has the time.
 We can carry out such a review quickly and independently, providing an action plan to support change and aligning your approach with the drafting of your next Annual Governance Statement.
 Check back shortly when you will be able to read about our work in Sutton and Birmingham.

 - Supporting scrutiny as it contributes to budget development.
 This is a crucial duty for scrutiny – particularly in the coming financial year.
 Our recent publication, providing a practice guide on council finances, will help you to address this issue – we can provide practical support in taking action.
 Read more here.

 - COVID-19 “step back” reviews.
-This autumn, as lockdown eases and some of the more immediate emergency obligations on local authorities also recede, the opportunity exists for councils to conduct short, sharp reviews to identify lessons learned from this year, to inform the approach to any new restrictions this winter.
+As some of the more immediate emergency obligations on local authorities also recede, the opportunity exists for councils to conduct short, sharp reviews to identify lessons learned from the pandemic and to inform the approach to any similar future crises.
 You can find out more about our general COVID-19 support offer here.